alphajoseph120/shopping_app_test/README.md

 }

 ### 6. Logout API
-- Endpoint
+- Endpoint :
 POST /api/v1/logout
--Description
+- Description :
 This API logs out the currently authenticated user by revoking all active tokens.
-- Request
+- Request :
 Headers:
 Authorisation: Bearer your_token
 - body : No parameters are required for this API.